H3ndrik-Jan/arduino-9292-library/README.md

 <b>_9292GetData: </b> returns a string fetched from the url given with the function.

 <b>_9292GetDepartureInfo: </b> returns a string containing the information you specified in what you gave with it while calling the function.
+The name is not really suitable as you can actually get some more variables from the function (see reference list below).

-<b>getTime: </b> returns a string with the time and date, fetched from "http://worldtimeapi.org/api/timezone/Europe/Amsterdam".
-Neccesary for when you want to get information about a journey.
+<b>getTime: </b> returns a string with the time and date, fetched from "http://worldtimeapi.org/api/timezone/Europe/Amsterdam" when 'dataType' = 0.
+Only returns time when 'dataType' = 1.

+<b>makeURL: </b> returns a URL to put directly into the GetData-function to get journey-information.

 Whenever you do a request for the departure times, you basically get an array of strings like these: